 This course aims to enable you to develop an interest in, and enthusiasm for, the subject through an appreciation of the contribution that economics makes to the wider economic and social environment.
 By taking this course you will develop analytical and quantitative skills, together with qualities and attitudes that will equip you for the challenges, opportunities and responsibilities of adult and working life.

-Grade 6 in GCSE Mathematics and English.
+Grade 6 in GCSE Mathematics and Grade 5 in English Language or English Literature.
 No requirement to have studied Economics previously.
 Cannot be studied with Business.

 Unit 1: Introduction to markets and market failure